-After generating your list of S's, W's, O's and T's, the first thing you want to do is make sure that each attribute is categorized correctly:
+After generating your list of S, W, O, and T, the first thing you want to do is make sure that each attribute is categorized correctly:

-- Strengths are internal attributes that are positive relative to the company, where Weaknesses are negative internal attributes. - i The biggest mistake people make here is that they forget these attributes are not absolute, but rather, should be compared relative to your competitors.
-If your competitor is equal at doing something you do, for example, it's not really a Strength. - Opportunities are the potential for profit available in the market, completely independent of your brand, whereas Threats are factors outside your immediate control that limits the attractiveness in the market. - Sometimes people confuse the term Opportunity with the generic, casual way we say, "this is our opportunity on the business".
-When this happens, the O section becomes contaminated with internal strategy things (notice how in this paper, I use the word "possibilities" in lieu of "opportunity" for this very reason).
-Remember, the O's and T's should apply to anyone in your category looking at the market. - Once you've got the SWOT attributes clear and clean, next, you want to make them useful in the analysis.
-Simplify the attributes! - This means culling the laundry list down into at least 5 but no more than 10 inputs for each S, W, O, and T. Since you're going to be assessing the interaction of each S on each O and each T, and then each W on each O and each T, you need a well curated, distilled range of inputs that reflect the span of things going on internally and externally in a manageable and meaningful way.
+Strengths are internal attributes that are positive relative to the company, where Weaknesses are negative internal attributes.

+The biggest mistake people make here is that they forget these attributes are not absolute, but rather, should be compared relative to your competitors.
+If your competitor is equal at doing something you do, for example, it's not really a Strength.

+Opportunities are the potential for profit available in the market, completely independent of your brand, whereas Threats are factors outside your immediate control that limits the attractiveness in the market.

+Sometimes people confuse the term Opportunity with the generic, casual way we say, "this is our opportunity on the business."
+When this happens, the O section becomes contaminated with internal strategy things (notice how in this paper, we use the word "possibilities" in lieu of "opportunity" for this very reason).
+Remember, the O and T should apply to anyone in your category looking at the market.

+Once you've got the SWOT attributes clear and clean, you want to make them useful in the analysis.
+Simplify the attributes!

+This means culling the laundry list down into at least five but no more than ten inputs for each S, W, O, and T. Since you're going to be assessing the interaction of each S on each O and each T, and then each W on each O and each T, you need a well-curated, distilled range of inputs that reflect the span of things going on internally and externally in a manageable and meaningful way.

+Sometimes it's easier to

+start with the O and T, and then do the S and W after.